ogecko/alpaca-benro-polaris/docs/hardware.md

 ![Hardware Architecture](images/abp-hardware1.png)

+Unfortunately some laptop Wifi controllers dont support connecting with the Benro Polaris Wifi, so you'll also need something like [TP-Link AC600 USB WiFi Adapter](https://www.amazon.com/wireless-USB-WiFi-Adapter-PC/dp/B07P5PRK7J/) (only US$17 from Amazon).

 ## Using a Raspberry Pi for the driver
 You can install the Alpaca Benro Polaris Driver on a Raspberry Pi.
 This would allow remote applications to control the Benro Polaris.
 See the [Raspberry Pi Setup Guide](./raspberrypi.md) for more information.